Akashkumarl/cec_connect_app/README.md

 - Skill-based search: Users can search and browse profiles of others based on skills.
 - SGPA calculator: Students can calculate their SGPA using the built-in calculator.
 - Staff directory bot: Students can access a staff directory bot to get details about teachers.
-- Messaging system: Teachers can share text messages and images with students and staff members.

 ## Contact